Wazzymandias/blockstack-crawler/README.md

   If not, the remote Blockstack API is queried for the data.
   - The set of new users can be printed to standard output, or written to file in text or JSON format.

-Currently, fetching the latest users takes a short period of time (3 seconds to 1-2 minutes).
+  `Note: Fetching the latest users takes a short period of time (3 seconds to 1-2 minutes).`

 ##### Daily New Users
 It is recommended to use an external process manager such as `systemd`, `init.d` or `upstart` to run this program as a background daemon.